zuiko21/minimOS/architecture.md

 A similar **modular**
 approach has been used for **firmware variables**, *statically* assigned before kernel's *sysvars*.
 After including the regular `template.h`, a particular machine may add any other variables as needed.
-On the other hand, including these extra variables *before* the template may facilitate computing the
+On the other hand, including these extra variables *before* the template may facilitate computing the **first address of `sysvars`** in case of a *dynamically linked* (loadable) kernel.

-**first address if `sysvars`** in case of a *dynamically linked* (loadable) kernel.
+In any case, it is worth transferring the initial address of kernel variables, allowing a *dynamic kernel* to **relocate itself (!)**.
+Since the kernel will start with interrupts off, it is safe to store it into the `sysptr` zeropage variable.

 ### The *Administrative Kernel*